Skip to main content

 In the context of energy access, "PUE" stands for "Productive Use of Energy".
 It describes the use of energy to generate income, create value, or improve productivity.
 It is the holy grail of energy access and dream of every entrepreneur in the sector.
 This is because PUE tackles two different problems at once:

 However, PUE is surprisingly hard to achieve.
-In fact, if the "600 million people without access to energy" pitch allowed companies like Sunking, Zola and a whole wave of solar companies to stimulate investor appetite and develop solutions for the the residential market, where lamps, TV sets, fans and phone chargers, most productive use cases remain mostly untouched.
-Since productive use cases turn energy into a platform on which customers generate income, it would not be unreasonable to think that they would make productive users better customers.
-In other words, it does not sound like PUE is hard because of lack of incentives.
+In fact, if the "600 million people without access to energy" pitch helped companies like Sunking, Zola and similar solar startups get investor support to develop solutions for the residential market (lamps, TV sets, fans, phone chargers and more) most productive use cases remain mostly untouched.
+I keep wondering: if productive use cases turn energy into a platform on which customers generate income, it would not be unreasonable to think that they would make productive users better customers.
+In other words, wouldn't PUE customers likely be the best customers?
+Maybe, PUE is hard not because of a lack of incentives.

 Making the pie bigger